Cost of education increases for all California Institute of Technology students in 2022-23 school year

 Related

-Cost of college increased for all Institute of Culinary Education students during 2022-23 school year
+Cost of education increases for all students at Paul Mitchell the School-Pasadena in 2022-23 school year

-Tuition increased by 6.1% at the Institute of Culinary Education for the 2022-23 academic year, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition increased by 3.8% for the 2022-23 academic year at Paul Mitchell the School-Pasadena, according to recent data, according to the latest disclosure from the National Center for Education Statistics.

 Andi Lipstein Fristedt, CDC Deputy Director for Policy , Communications, and Legislative Affairs /Chief Stragedy Officer

-Tuition rates remained steady for the 2022-23 academic year at Capstone College, according to the most recent data, according to the latest disclosure from the National Center for Education Statistics.
+Out-of-state tuition increased by 28% for Pasadena City College during the 2022-23 academic year, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.

 Mandy K. Cohen, CDC Director

-Tuition at the California College of Music increased by 13.7% for the 2022-23 academic year, according to the latest report, according to the latest disclosure from the National Center for Education Statistics.
+Tuition rates at the Los Angeles College of Music remained steady for the 2022-23 academic year, according to the institution’s latest report, according to the latest disclosure from the National Center for Education Statistics.

 Trending